 With that in mind, it is important to use hashtags with care.
 Do not flood your flower pictures with repetitive hashtags.
 Instagram sees it as spam and may penalize your page for it.
 To avoid that, use hashtag variations in your posts.
 Also, ensure that your posts must contain your business name hashtags.
 Keep the hashtags within 3-10 so as not to flood the feed but also make it easy for your content to become searchable.

 You can also use relevant hashtags to define your niche.
 For example, if you are a gardening business or run a landscaping firm, you can use #landscapingdesign versus #floraldesign to separate your posts from other gardening-related businesses.

 7. Use all that Instagram has to offer

 Instagram has tons of features for brand owners and marketers to advertise their products.
 Instagram Live, Reels, IGTV, and Stories are a few that are the most popular.
 You can each for a specific marketing task.
 For example, you can go live to teach your followers how to arrange a beautiful Valentine bouquet.
 Reels can be great for plant care tips and tricks.
+You can also buy Instagram reel views to attract more visitors on your reels and stories.
 Stories are brilliant to show you in-the-moment and keep people engaged with what you are doing.

 A range of social media tools is available that further make it easy to run and manage your business on Instagram and other social media apps.
 Taking advantage of these apps allows you to outsource some of the more repetitive tasks to AI while you focus on the creative side of work.